mkht/DHCPClient-PS/README.md

 ## Change log
 + **Unreleased**
+  - The order of DHCP options is now preserved.
+Previously, they were sorted.
   - Add support for parsing Domain Search List (Option 119, defined in [RFC 3397](https://tools.ietf.org/html/rfc3397))
   - Add support for handling DHCP option values that are longer than 255 bytes.
 (Encoding Long Options as defined in [RFC 3396](https://tools.ietf.org/html/rfc3396))
   - Add `RemoveDhcpOption()` method to `[DhcpPacket]` class.